MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 <!-- legacy procedure -->

 Server-based [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] integration for document management can  be used to connect customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), with [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises.
-When using server-based authentication, [Azure AD Domain Services](/azure/active-directory-domain-services/overview) is used as the trust broker and users do not need to sign in to [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)].
+When using server-based authentication, [Microsoft Entra Domain Services](/azure/active-directory-domain-services/overview) is used as the trust broker and users do not need to sign in to [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)].

 ## Permissions required